metablaster/ASM-Formatter/README.md

 Alternatively you can download already built executable from `Releases` section.

-- Default encoding, if not specified is `utf8`, to override use `--encoding` option.
+- Default encoding, if not specified is `ansi`, to override use `--encoding` option.
 - Default tab width, if not specified is 4, to override use `tabwidth` option,\
   note that tab width option also affects spaces.
 - By default tabs are used, to use spaces pass `--spaces` option to command line.